 --name value is used by Jupyter internally.
 These commands will overwrite

 Using virtualenv or conda envs, you can make your IPython kernel in one env available to Jupyter in a different env.
 To do so, run ipykernel install from the kernel’s env, with –prefix pointing to the Jupyter env:

 /path/to/kernel/env/bin/python -m ipykernel install --prefix=/path/to/jupyter/env --name 'python-my-env'

-Note that this command will create a new configuration for the kernel in one of the prefered location (see
+Note that this command will create a new configuration for the kernel in one of the preferred location (see

 jupyter --paths command for more details):

 - system-wide (e.g. /usr/local/share),

 If you want to edit the kernelspec before installing it, you can do so in two steps.
 First, ask IPython to write its spec to a temporary location:

 ipython kernel install --prefix /tmp